Skip to main content

 );

-where obj.name is the user's username and obj.device is the device identifier.
+Here obj.name is the username and obj.device is the device identifier.

-Of course this is not enough and I wanted to add more cool features.
-How nice would it be to see which location users are logged in from?
-Let's extend the application to have GeoLocation capabilities as well.
-Using the standard HTML5 GeoLocation API and Yahoo's Geolookup I brewed the following together:
+But that wasn’t enough.
+How nice would it be to see where users are logging in from?
+Let’s bolt on GeoLocation.
+Using the standard HTML5 GeoLocation API and Yahoo’s Geolookup, I put together the following:

 if (navigator.geolocation) { //get lat lon of user